 5.3 The school reserves the right to expel without refund any student whose attendance falls below 70%.

 5.4 If the student has ongoing low attendance and is studying on a Tier 4 visa, UKVI will be informed.

 5.5 Students must arrive at classes before the published start time and return promptly after any break.
 If a student arrives more than 15 minutes late to a class then the student will be excluded from class until after the break.
 No attendance will be given for that day and no refund of tuition fees paid will be made as a result.
 If a student is persistently late to classes, the student may be excluded from the course and no refund of tuition fees will be made as a result.

-6.4 Holiday is given to students on the understanding that they can continue with their course until they have completed the number of course weeks for which they have paid.
+6.7 Holiday is given to students on the understanding that they can continue their course until they have completed the number of weeks they have paid for.
 The school cannot give students holiday where this would lead to an extension beyond the visa end date.

 7. Conduct and discipline

 7.1 The school has the right to expel the student from the course for unacceptable behaviour, poor performance or lack of attendance and no refund will be given.